abinashk/abinashk.github.io/_posts/2013-08-16-code-highlighting-post.md

 This will give you a list of gears in your app along with their ssh address.
 Copy the ssh address for your postgres gear.

-Now you need to 'ssh' into that gear using 'rhc ssh' command:
+Now you need to 'ssh' into that gear using 'rhc ssh' command.

 {% highlight shell %}
 rhc ssh <ssh_address_of_postgres_gear>